manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-install-db/dbca-typical-advanced/dbca-typical-advanced.md

     > **Tip:** For environments that are more complex, you can select the Custom Database option.
 This option does not use any templates and it usually increases the time taken to create an Oracle Database.
 For this lab, do not select this option.

-1. The Database Identification window displays pre-filled names and Oracle System Identifier (SID) for your database.
+1. The Database Identification window displays prefilled names and Oracle System Identifier (SID) for your database.

     The values may differ depending on the system you are using.